Skip to content

 The Risks Of Eating Spoiled Spaghetti

 If you are wondering what happens if you eat spoiled pasta, let me tell you, it’s not a pretty sight!
-If you gobble up icky spaghetti, prepare to swap your day planner with the toilet bowl, thanks to symptoms like nausea, vomiting, and diarrhea.
+If you eat spoiled spaghetti, you’ll likely feel sick, (thanks to symptoms like nausea, vomiting, and diarrhea).

 To avoid the same torturous experience, please don’t eat any food with a funky texture or smell, especially not cooked pasta.
 If you’ve got some spaghetti that’s been chilling in the fridge for over five days, do yourself a favor – throw it away.
 If you’re unsure whether it’s still edible or not, my advice is just to get rid of it.
 Save yourself the hassle, and enjoy your meals without any worries.

-Well, leaving boiled rice or pasta out on the counter can be a recipe for disaster, literally.
+Well, leaving boiled rice or pasta out on the counter can be can make you sick.
 I made that mistake once, and let’s just say it wasn’t pretty.
 Spore-producing bacteria can form heat-resistant toxins at temps between 12-14℃, which can give you some unpleasant time in the bathroom.
 To keep your food fresh, it’s super important to cool your leftovers quickly and store cooked spaghetti in the fridge at below 6-8℃.

 Yes, you can definitely freeze cooked spaghetti.
 But once reheated, it’s not going to be as good as when it’s fresh.
 It can get pretty soggy and lose its original taste after being frozen for a while.
 So, if you’re going to freeze it, consider adding extra sauce and some juicy meatballs before popping it in.